Lakes Tournament Trail Rules 2020

 - All tournaments will operate under a pre-registration format.
 There will be no money collected at the ramp.
 Payments can be made by mail by postmark deadlines, in person at Fisherman’s Central during normal business hours before an event, or on web-site at www.lakesbasstrail.com.
 A team may pay for the entire season or Half upfront and the remaining by the deadline due.
 Those paying for season up front will be entitled to a double draw and special gift.
 Those joining LTT will be expected to support the trail for the entire season, not just your home lake.
 There will be a 60 team limit for this trail and payouts/places are pro-rated based on 60 teams.

 - Entry fees are $200 per event including the championship.
-Those who fish and/or pay for all qualifiers will be eligible for the end of season championship.
+Those teams who fish a minimum of 3 qualifiers and pay for all qualifiers will be eligible for the end of season championship.
 There will also be a circuit initiation fee of $80 to help cover some of the expenses involved with running a trail ie; insurance, office, web-site, plaques, beverages etc. Big Bass is included with entry and sponsored by Waikem Auto Group.
 Entry monies are 100% payback for the year.
 A portion will be held in reserve for the championship.
 Annual entry fees and membership for entire year is $1280.

 - There will be no refund or transfer of any entry fees for no-shows, DQ’s, or mishap (breakdown).
 Any ramp fees, license costs, etc; will be the responsibility of your team.
 There will be an alternate provision, 1 per team.
 Alt fee is $20 and alt must fish at least two qualifiers to fish the championship.